Isaac N. Youngs: Employment

-Shakers had a strong work ethic and each Believer's workday was supposed to be filled with productive activity every waking moment.
+Shakers had a work ethic and each Believer's workday was supposed to be filled with productive activity every waking moment.
 The New Lebanon Shaker village journals show how busy Youngs was.

 Youngs was versatile in his work.
 He taught the New Lebanon Church Family boys' school, and spent part of every winter tailoring and training new apprentices.
 During planting and harvest seasons, he worked on the farm.
 He co-authored A Juvenile Monitor, which was a guide for good behavior for children and youth.
 He helped build the new meeting house for the New Lebanon Church Family, wrote poems and a hymn for its dedication, and repaired its tin roof.
 He built furniture, transcribed hymnals by hand, helped build the brethren's new workshop, and attended camp meetings, repaired the village's waterworks, built an arch in the sisters' weave shop, ran social meetings for the Children's Order, worked on the Church Family dwelling, turned more than a thousand clothespins on a lathe, and laid a new floor in the dairy.

 A prolific scribe, Youngs kept detailed records about himself and his society, including several domestic journals, a clockmaker's journal, tailor's journals, and at least three religious journals.
 He composed a dialogue between the Flesh and the Spirit, an autobiography in verse, and a spiritual autobiography.
 More than eight thousand pages of his writings survive as historical documentation of the Shaker Ministry's home village from 1815 to 1865.
 (See list below.)
 In 1834, he toured the Shaker societies in Ohio and Kentucky, kept a journal of the trip, and made maps of the villages he visited.

 Youngs also wrote poetry (some of it lyrics for hymns) and did the Church Family's bookkeeping.

 He worked on clocks throughout his life, and perfected his wall clock design with wooden works in 1840.
 Several of his 1840 wall clocks are at Hancock Shaker Village.